-EduTech Provider Replaces Global VPN and Optimizes Mobile Connectivity
+Leading EdTech Provider Replaces Global VPN and Optimizes Mobile Connectivity with Cato SD-WAN

 Firewall Appliances Complicate Site-to-Site Connectivity

 Mergers and acquisitions have a way of creating havoc for IT professionals.
-Take, for example, the experience of one educational technology (EduTech) company. so well.
-Over the span of two years, this company, who asked not to be named, had acquired roughly eight companies each with different networking standards.
-“It was a disaster, says the IT manager, “We had seven or eight different sets of standards in anything and everything in networking including different models of firewalls.”
+Take, for example, the experience of one educational technology (EdTech) company.
+Over the span of two years, this company, who asked not to be named, had acquired roughly eight companies, each with different networking standards.
+“It was a disaster,” says the IT manager.
+“We had seven or eight different sets of standards in anything and everything in networking, including different models of firewalls.”

 Site deployment was also complicated.
 “It didn’t let us see everything on a single-pane-of-glass,” he says, “You couldn’t just do one thing, click on a link and get your site connected to another site.
 You still have to modify multiple links from multiple locations to establish a VPN.”